Table of Contents

 #!/usr/bin/bash

 The first two chacters, the sharp (#) and bang (!) give this line its name.
 They are recognized by the operating system kernel as identifying a script.
 The remainder of this line is interpreted by the kernel as the name of the shell which is to be used to interpret the script.
-In this case, /usr/bin/bash is the absolute path of the bash shell.
-You can substitute other interpreters to write scripts in other shell dialects (such as the Z-shell, /usr/bin/zsh) or languages (such as python, /usr/bin/python).
+In this case, /usr/bin/bash

 Note that there must be nothing in font of the #! characters – no space and no blank lines.

 3. Ensure that the script has appropriate permissions.
 The kernel requires execute [x] permission, and the shell requires read [r] permission.
-Set this up with the chmod command (for example, chmod u+rx scriptname).
+Set this up with the chmod command (for example, chmod u+rx scriptname

-Here is a simple example script using two commands, echo and date:
+Here is a simple example script using two commands, echo

-echo "The current date and time is:"
+#!/usr/bin/bash echo "The current date and time is:" date

 Notice the presence of the shbang line.